zijie-cai/Apple-Shortcuts/README.md

 ## 🚀 Shortcuts

 ### 1. **GPT Paraphraser**
-Paraphrase any selected text into easy-to-understand language.
+Paraphrase selected text into easy-to-understand language.

 - **Note:**
   The ChatGPT desktop app is required.
+Define a keyboard shortcut for easy access.
-You may need to open the Shortcuts app,
-  find the information icon for the shortcut, and define a keyboard shortcut.
+  For first-time setup, open the Shortcuts app, click the information icon for the shortcut,
+  and set a keyboard shortcut (e.g., `Cmd + Ctrl + K`).

 - **Usage:**
-  Copy any text to the clipboard, then press `Cmd + Ctrl + K` to see the paraphrased result.
+  Copy text to the clipboard, then press your keyboard shortcut to see the paraphrased result.

 <a href="https://www.icloud.com/shortcuts/0c7d047b6f6f48eb97cbec556fbd750b">
   <img src="icons/GPT-Paraphraser.png"